 Available resources:

-in the command line shows the following usage.
-By default, Jagger read the model trained with the dictionary and training data specified at the installation.
+--enable-compact-dict option from configure-f option in jagger (enable full buffering if ::isatty (0) == 0)Typing jagger -h in the command line shows the following usage.
+By default, Jagger reads the model trained with the dictionary and training data specified at the installation.

-jagger: Pattern-based Jappanese Morphological Analyzer
+jagger: Pattern-based Japanese Morphological Analyzer

-Copyright (c) 2023- Naoki Yoshinaga, All rights reserved.
+Copyright (c) 2023-present Naoki Yoshinaga.
+All rights reserved.

-Usage: src/jagger [-m dir w] < input
+Usage: src/jagger [OPTIONS] < input

 Options:

--m dir directory for compiled patterns (default: JAGGER_DEFAULT_MODEL)
+-m DIR Directory for compiled patterns (default: JAGGER_DEFAULT_MODEL)

--w perform only segmentation
+-w Perform only segmentation

-If you add the -w
+If you add the -w option, Jagger performs only tokenization.

-in the command line will show the following usage.
+Typing train_jagger in the command line will show the following usage.

 train_jagger: Extract patterns for Jagger from dictionary and training data

-Copyright (c) 2023- Naoki Yoshinaga, All rights reserved.
+Copyright (c) 2023-present Naoki Yoshinaga.
+All rights reserved.

 Options:

--m dir directory to store patterns
+-m DIR Directory to store patterns

--d dict dictionary in CSV format
+-d FILE Dictionary file in CSV format

--u user_dict user-defined dictionary in CSV format
+-u FILE User-defined dictionary file in CSV format

-are dictionaries in the format compatible with MeCab (jumandic); note that Jagger will ignore cost parameters etc. You may want to fill them with 0; the number of fields just matters. train
+dict, user_dict are dictionaries in the format compatible with MeCab (jumandic); note that Jagger will ignore cost parameters etc. You may want to fill them with 0; the number of fields just matters. train should be an annotated corpus in the same format as Jagger (MeCab)'s outputs.

 The development of this software is partially supported by JSPS KAKENHI Grant Number JP21H03494 and JST CREST JPMJCR19A4, Japan.